In order to satisfactorily introduce this subject, it is important to first know what milk really is.

 Packaging assured consumers of quality and safety of the dairy products.
 These efforts paid off as consumption soon increased by over 90 percent.

-By a common definition, all females should be able to produce milk.
+By convention, all females should be able to produce milk.
 However, there are special cases in which some of them are unable to produce.
 Humans do not produce it for commercial purposes.
-However, there are milk-banks where the expressed commodity is stored and given to infants who cannot obtain the it from their mothers due to some special reasons.

 Subsistence dairy production